EBI-Metagenomics/mgnify-metagenomics-360/docs/source/qc.rst

 multiqc and the -o allows us to set the output directory for this summarised report.

-|image2|\  Now on your computer on the left hand bar, select the folder icon called.
+|image2|\  Now on your computer on the left hand bar, select the folder icon.

 Navigate to Home --> quality --> multiqc_results